loong218-toast/AlgoTrading-analysis/README.md

 Red line = Daily moving average (DMA) <br />
 Green line = Weekly moving average (WMA) <br />

-10 years for training model and 2 years for testing model. <br />
+10 years of data is used for training model and 2 years of data is used for testing model. <br />

 We take the first 10 years data and calculate the overall results :